greggersaurus/OpenSteamController/README.md

  your own risk.
 This is a reverse engineering effort and I make no claims to have a complete understanding of the hardware I am providing custom or modified firmware for.
-Hopefully the testing I perform before publishing my findings and modifications will prevent damage to the Steam Controller or anything you may connect your Steam Controller to (i.e. the Nintendo Switch), however, I cannot guarantee that.
+Hopefully the testing I perform before publishing my findings and modifications will prevent damage to your Steam Controller or anything you may connect your Steam Controller to (i.e. the Nintendo Switch).
+However, I cannot guarantee that.

 Also please note this is being shared primarily for educational purposes.
 While